IONI0/SubsPlus-Scripts/README.md

 python Auto_Chap.py -i "Shangri-la Frontier - 01.mkv" -s "Shangri-la frontier Season 1" --year -2023
 ```

 Snap to nearest keyframe within 1000ms for frame-perfect chapters.
+Snap values that are too high don't work for some reason but 1000 should be plenty.
 ```
 python Auto_Chap.py -i "Dangers in My Heart - 01.mkv" -s "Dangers in My Heart Season 1" --snap 1000
 ```